Flat endomorphisms for mod $p$ equivariant quantum connections from quantum Steenrod operations: Background and Results

 Our starting point is the following mild generalization of the main theorem of \cite{SW22} to the $S^1$-equivariant setting. \begin{prop}[\cref{prop:S1-cov-constancy}] For any choice of $b \in H^*(X;\mathbb{F}_p)$, the $S^1$-equivariant quantum Steenrod operation $Q\Sigma_b^{S^1}$ is a covariantly constant endomorphism for the $S^1$-equivariant quantum connection, that is it satisfies

 for any $a \in H^2_{S^1}(X;\mathbb{Z})$. \end{prop}

 The endomorphism $Q\Sigma_b^{S^1}$ arise as $S^1$-equivariant generalizations of the quantum Steenrod operations $Q\Sigma_b$ of \cite{Fuk97}, \cite{Wil20}, and \cite{SW22}.
 The $S^1$-equivariance is essential: the ordinary quantum Steenrod operations are defined from Gromov--Witten theory, but the Gromov--Witten invariants of a symplectic resolution $X$ are trivial because $X$ admits a deformation to an affine variety.
-Nevertheless, the \emph{$S^1$-equivariant} Gromov--Witten invariants of $X$ (considered with the $S^1$-action rotating its fibers) can be nontrivial.
-Accordingly, the $S^1$-equivariant generalizations of the quantum Steenrod operations are nontrivial.
+Nevertheless, the \emph{$S^1$-equivariant} Gromov--Witten invariants of $X$ (considered with the $S^1$-action scaling the holomorphic symplectic form) can be nontrivial.
+Accordingly, the $S^1$-equivariant generalizations of the quantum Steenrod operations may be nontrivial.
 We introduce this $S^1$-equivariant generalization in this article, and provide its computations.

 \cref{prop:S1-cov-constancy-intro} reduces the task of finding a flat endomorphism for the equivariant quantum connection to the Gromov--Witten theoretic problem of determining the structure constants of $Q\Sigma_b^{S^1}$.
 Such structure constants are given in terms of counts of solutions to a perturbed $J$-holomorphic curve equation, with the perturbation data being parametrized over the classifying space of the group $\mathbb{Z}/p \times S^1$.